Laoujin/licenser/README.md

 ## Config
 If a `package.json` is present at the working directory, author, project and license information is read from there.
-If not author information is read from `~/.gitconfig`
+If not, author information is read from `~/.gitconfig`

 Your default license and author data can be set globally:
 ```